kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 First of all you need to modify the `releng/test_config.yaml` file ([here](https://github.com/kubernetes/test-infra/blob/master/releng/test_config.yaml)) to:
 - Update version references
-- Rotate stable job configurations (n -> n+1)
+- Rotate stable job configurations sequentially (n -> n+1) - _note: you should put config of stable1 to stable2, then repeat it until you get to the end._
 - Add new version as beta
-- Update stable versions sequentially - _note: you should put config of stable1 to stable2, then repeat it until you get to the end._
 - Update configuration for all test suites

 Just shift "args" but not touch interval, sigowners or any other field.